Quarterly Estimated Tax Payments Due Dates for 2013

 Shouldn’t the June date actually be July?

-June the correct date.
+June is the correct date.
 Q2 payment is due faster than the rest and you only have to pay taxes against 2 months’ worth of earnings (April and May).
 Subsequently, this means Q3 payment occurs in September and Q4 payment encompasses 4 months of income instead of three.

 How can I lower my tax payments?